We offer a wide variety of fact sheets on women's health topics

 Explaining preeclampsia

 Preeclampsia is an illness that occurs during or immediately after pregnancy.
-It can affect both the mother and the baby.
+It can affect both you and your baby.

 -